MiguelCastillo/workit/README.md

 # workit
 workit is a worker pool that manages parallel processing of jobs (tasks).
 The approach is that of a thread pool in which a queue of jobs exists and workers pick new jobs as they finish their work.

+> Currently the name workit is taken up in npm by the now defunct project (https://github.com/shannonmoeller/workit).
+But the author (Shannon) of that project has been kind enough to let me have the name.
+Once I get the name I should be able to publish this to npm, which will hopefully happen in the next few days.

 # API

 ## Workit